APC loses appeal to disqualify Kandeh Yumkella from the 2018 elections

 Sierra Leone Telegraph: 3 February 2018

-Dr. Kandeh Yumkella has won an appeal filed by the ruling APC at the head office of the country’s National Electoral Commission (NEC) in Freetown, against the ruling of the Kambia District NEC Office to throw out an objection brought by the party’s candidate in Kambia to disqualify Dr Yumkella from contesting the 2018 elections.
+Dr. Kandeh Yumkella has won an appeal filed by the ruling APC at the head office of the country’s National Electoral Commission (NEC) in Freetown, against the decision of the Kambia District NEC Office to throw out an objection brought by the party’s candidate in Kambia.

+The intention of the APC objection was to disqualify Dr Yumkella from contesting the 2018 elections.

-The objection filed by Mr. Sankoh – the ruling APC candidate for the Kambia Constituency 62, claimed that:
+The application filed by Mr. Sankoh – the ruling APC candidate for the Kambia Constituency 62, claimed that:

 “Dr. Kandeh Kolleh Yumkella with voter identification card number 2282101 is a dual citizen of the Republic of Sierra Leone and the United States of America in violation of section 76(1a) of the Constitution of Sierra Leone Act No 6 of 1991 and the Public Elections (Act No 4) of 2012……….“Dr. Kandeh Kolleh Yumkella with voter identification card number 2282101 said openly on the 18th Day of January 2018 in a Press Conference that he holds a dual citizenship and that he has renounced same.”